fncbook/FundamentalsNumericalComputation.jl/README.md

 None of the functions are exported, so they must all be prefixed with the package name.
 However, the constant `FNC` is set as an alias to the package name to make typing more reasonable.

-There is a bare-bones [documentation site](https://fncbook.github.io/FundamentalsNumericalComputation.jl/functions/), but it only gives summaries of the documentation strings.
+There is a bare-bones [documentation site][docs-stable-url], but it only gives summaries of the documentation strings.
 The textbook is meant to be the real guide.

 ### Startup speed